Commercial Business Property Loan

 The acquired property could then be parked under a holding company that acts as a layer of protection from unexpected liquidation events.
 This arrangement is subject to respective banks' credit policies.

-If the borrowing entity is a pure investment holding company with no active business operations, banks are required to apply TDSR (total debt servicing ratio) calculations on the individual shareholders of the investment holding company.
+If borrowing entity is a pure investment holding company with no active business, banks are required to apply TDSR (total debt servicing ratio) calculations on the individual shareholders of the holding company.

-If the individual shareholder of the holding company already has heavy personal liabilities or residential property loan being serviced, there might be issue passing TDSR calculations.
+If the individual shareholder of the holding company already has heavy personal liabilities or residential property loan being serviced, there might be issue passing TDSR requirements.

 This should be factored into consideration when deciding whether to hold the property under an investment holding company or operational entity.